 "I have no plans to call them back, fool," I snap, covering my shock with the familiar train of insults.
 "And the idea that I would want thee to whore for me is ridiculous beyond belief.
 And it would still be ridiculous even if I did not hate thee!"
 I whirl around and storm up the stairs, not bothering to wait for a reaction.

 Why did I think it?
 What God would listen to me?
 Not that of the Christians, for certain.
 Not my own God, or at least, He who was my God, before I converted.
 I sit down on one of my money-chests, resting my head in my hands.
-First my daughter gone, then my religion denied me, and now this strange twist.
-Why was it that I could never predict what life had in store for me?
+First my daughter gone, then my faith denied me, and now this strange twist.
+Why is it that I can never predict what life has in store for me?

 There's only one thing I know for certain now.
 For the first time since I converted—and therefore for the first time in my life—I have something I want to confess.

 In pre-modern English, people could choose to use 'thee' 'thou' and 'thy' or 'you' 'ye' and 'your,' depending on the situation.
 By Shakespeare's time, however, the distinctions had begun to blur, and so Shakespeare's choice of pronouns sometimes matters and sometimes doesn't.
 I follow standard rules.
 A person uses "thou," or a variant of it, to address a social inferior like a servant or a child, an intimate like a very close friend or spouse, or if they want to insult somebody.
 A person uses "you," or a variant of it, to address an equal in a more formal situation.
 So you'll see the characters switching between pronouns depending on whether they want to flatter or be rude, whether they are talking to a social inferior or superior, etc.